GLOBAL MARKETS-Global stocks press pause, gold hits 3-mth high on inflation concerns | Headlines

 GLOBAL MARKETS-Global stocks press pause, gold hits 3-mth high on inflation concerns

 The MSCI World Index, a broad gauge of equity markets globally, was flat in European trade, albeit less than 2% from a recent record high.
 That followed its best day since February on Friday after an early week inflation-driven selloff.
-S&P 500 futures and Nasdaq futures were down 0.1% and 0.2%, respectively.
+However, S&P 500 futures and Nasdaq futures were both pointing to a lower open for Wall Street, down 0.4%.

 "Stock market valuations are not giving the green signal but the question is: compared to what?
 If you buy bonds you are almost guaranteed to lose money.
-So the market is more tolerant of higher valuations than it would normally be."
-Guidance out of Asia was mixed overnight, with MSCI's broadest index of Asia-Pacific shares outside Japan up 0.1%, Japan's Nikkei down 0.9%, and Chinese blue chips up 1.5%.
+So the market is more tolerant of higher valuations that it would normally be."
+Guidance out of Asia was mixed overnight, with MSCI's broadest index of Asia-Pacific shares outside Japan flat, Japan's Nikkei down 0.9% and Chinese blue chips up 1.5%.

 April wholesale prices in Japan, the world's third-largest economy, rose at their fastest pace in six and a half years, as rising energy and commodities costs ate into corporate margins, although consumer price inflation remains subdued.
 In China, retail sales rose 17.7% in April from a year earlier, although they fell short of forecasts for a jump of 24.9%, while industrial output matched expectations with a rise of 9.8%.

-The dip in U.S. yields combined with inflation concerns helped gold to a three-month peak of $1,855 an ounce before pulling back to trade up 0.5% at $1,851 an ounce.
-Oil bounced around flat, with Brent and U.S. crude last up 0.1% at $68.74 a barrel and $65.39 a barrel, respectively.
+The dip in U.S. yields combined with inflation concerns helped gold to a three-month peak of $1,855 an ounce before pulling back to trade up 0.4% at $1,849 an ounce.
+Oil bounced around flat, with Brent and U.S. crude last down 0.1% at $68.62 a barrel and $65.29 a barrel, respectively.

+(Additional reporting by Sujata Rao; Editing by Kirsten Donovan, Nick Macfie and Ed Osmond)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)